George Floyd's family urges U.S. police reform on anniversary of his death

 “It’s hard to say if race relations, specifically, are better now than they were a year ago because change takes a lot of time,” Johnson said in an interview.
 “We can’t change everything in a few months or in a year.
 But there’s a there’s definitely a new tone in this country.”

-Additional reporting by Jonathan Allen in New York and Nick Pfosi in Minneapolis, and Nandita Bose in Washington
+Reporting by Jeff Mason and Susan Cornwell in Washington; Additional reporting by Jonathan Allen in New York and Nick Pfosi in Minneapolis, and Nandita Bose in Washington; Editing by Will Dunham and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.